Second Sunday of the Month at 5:30PM.

 For more information, contact Keizan (firstname.lastname@example.org)

 As Buddhist practitioners, our task is to remove the veil of preconceptions from our eyes.
-There are few preconceptions that cause more suffering than those of prejudice and racism.
-It is incumbent upon those of us living with the great vow to care for all beings to investigate and combust our own traces of racism and to help support a world free from prejudice.
+There are few preconceptions that cause more suffering than those of racism, misogyny, sexism and other forms of cultural prejudice.
+It is incumbent upon those of us living with the great vow to care for all beings to investigate and combust our own traces of bias and prejudice and to help support a world free from prejudice.